Skip to Content

 If you’re a fan of vintage cars or motorcycles Invercargill is the place for you.
 Bill Richardson’s Transport World and Classic Motorcycle Mecca is one of the most popular things to do in Invercargill.
 Something you can’t do in many other places in the world is pay to operate bulldozers, excavators, and mini excavators.
 Well, you can do just that at Dig This on Otepuni Avenue.

 A short 10-kilometer (6.2-mile) drive from town is the stunning Oreti Beach.
-Oreti Beach was in fact the filming location for the movie ‘The World’s Fastest Indian’, about local hero Burt Munro’s life.
-This beach is also a road, in that, it’s one of the only beaches in the country that you can drive on!
+Oreti Beach was, in fact, the filming location for the movie ‘The World’s Fastest Indian’, about local hero Burt Munro’s life.
+This beach is also a road, in that, it’s one of the few beaches in the country that you can drive on!
 Try to get here or sunset for a great photo.

-The best restaurants in Invercargill include The Auction House and Louies Restaurant Bar.
-For your coffee fix, you can’t go wrong with Industry Café on Arena Avenue.
+The best restaurants in Invercargill include The Auction House, and for your coffee fix, you can’t go wrong with Industry Café on Arena Avenue.

 Essential Info to Know Before You Go